Custom integration

 6. Click Upload.

-7. You will see the progress of your file upload.
+7. You'll see the progress of your file upload.
 When it’s complete, click Done.

 📘

 This process will allow SuperAnnotate to view your files so that you can annotate them.
-It will not upload the files to SuperAnnotate’s servers.
+It won't upload the files to SuperAnnotate’s servers.
 Those files will stay in your server.

 KeyRequiredValue